Search

 Where and When

 We serve tea, coffee and biscuits after the service (and sometimes even cake !).
 It is a great way to meet people, or simply take time to find your bearings.
-All refreshments are free.

 Accessibility